Missing wind gauge puts question marks over jumpers’ sterling Indian Open show

 Thus the stunning performances of the jumpers in the season-opener will have an asterisk against them in the World Athletics’ results section with a ‘NWI’ denoting no wind instrument.

-Many of the jumpers appear to have achieved the AFI’s qualification standards for this year’s Commonwealth Games and Asian Games.
+Many of the jumpers appear to have achieved the AFI’s qualification guidelines for this year’s Commonwealth Games and Asian Games.
 So, will the national federation count these performances for qualification purposes?

 “The selection committee will decide.
 They will take everything into consideration.
 The athlete will not suffer,” Adille Sumariwalla, the AFI president, told The Hindu on Thursday.